 Spirit of Mercy Award

 The Spirit of Mercy Award recognizes students who, through their academic work, personal essay, or extracurricular activities and interests, exemplify the unique spirit and inspiring mission of the Sisters of Mercy.
-This award recognizes the qualities of a Mercy Girl that a student possess—generous, compassionate, and respectful; is smart, inquisitive, and hard-working; open-minded, well-rounded, and thoughtful; has integrity, is passionate, appreciates all that she has; and more!
+This award recognizes in the awardee the qualities of a Mercy Girl—she is generous, compassionate, and respectful; is smart, inquisitive, and hard-working; open-minded, well-rounded, and thoughtful; proud of herself, proud of her friends, and proud of her school; has integrity, is passionate, and appreciates all that she has; and is committed to spiritual growth, service to others, and justice in the world!

 Alumnae Association Scholarship